linnykoleh/Spring/Notes.md

 - `@Bean` annotation is used to tell Spring that the result of the annotated method will be a bean that has to be managed by it.
 - `@Bean` annotation together with the method are treated as a `bean definition`, and the method name becomes the bean `id`.
 - `@Bean ( initMethod = "init", destroyMethod = "destroy")` - for declare init and destroy methods
+- `@Lazy`: dependency will be injected the first time it is used.
 - `@PropertySource` annotation will be used to read property values from a property file set as argument
     - The annotation is applied to classes annotated with `@Configuration`.